Internship with the Programme Management Unit at Interpeace

 Scope of the internship:

 Working as a member of the Programme Management Team and under the supervision of the Programme Management Officer, the Intern will provide support in various functions of the Unit ranging from analysing and researching conflict dynamics and trends in the peacebuilding field, fundraising and concept note/proposal development, donor reporting, communications, and event organization.
-The Intern will be exposed to all stages of peacebuilding programming (design, implementation, reporting, monitoring and evaluation, etc.) and will be able to collaborate with other units of the organization.
+The Intern will be exposed to all stages of peacebuilding programming (design, implementation, reporting, monitoring and evaluation, etc.).
 The position is a great opportunity for those with a strong interest in working in the NGO sector and particularly in peacebuilding programming.

 A skilled supervisor will guide and mentor the intern during the internship.
 This includes: